scipy/scipy_doctest/README.md

 # Floating-point aware, human readable, numpy-compatible doctesting.

+# TL;DR

+This project extends the standard library `doctest` module to allow flexibility and easy customization of finding, parsing and checking code examples in documentation.

+Can be used either as drop-in `doctest` replacement or through the `pytest` integration.
+Uses a floating-point aware doctest checker by default.

 ## Motivation and scope

 Having examples in the documentation is great.
 Having wrong examples in the